autoplot/documentation/javadoc/org/das2/datum/Units.md

+# org.das2.datum.Units

-# org.das2.datum.UnitsClass for indicating physical units, and other random units.
+Class for indicating physical units, and other random units.

 ***
 <a name="dimensionless"></a>
 # dimensionless